SAP-samples/teched2022-IN280/exercises/ex4/readme.md

 9. [Activate alerts](ex45/readme.md)

-   Health Monitoring comes with embedded alerting leveraged for various ALM use cases.
+   Health Monitoring comes with embedded alerting leveraged for various ALM use cases as for Health Monitoring or for Integration & Exception Monitoring.

    A reported alert can be treated as a ticket.
 Somebody can work on it or hand it over to someone else to collaboratively work on it, add useful comments, or start an operation flow.

+   In the linked exercise you activate all metrics for the Cloud Integration service you have registered.

+10. Check alerts in **alert inbox**

+   a.
+Go to the alert inbox using the left-navigation

+   PICTURE

+   There is one entry per metric and cloud service is listed.

+   b.
+Click on on the alert item *JMS Queue Capacity*

+   The alert details page opens for the selected metric.
+The total queue capacity of the tracked Cloud Integration tenant tends to get exceeded the max queue capacity. .........
+   You see the rating, all raised messages (single alerts), operation automation logs, and servicenow tickets

+   PICTURE with CPI API result

+   c.
+Click on *Actions* and then on *Processor* and *Assign*

+   Several actions are possible on alerts.
+We assign a processor who should care for the issue that has occured.

+   PICTURE Assign

+   d.
+In *Notification Management* add email recipient, send invitation for email verification, you have ot give your consent, afterwards assign processor

+   Message in your browser shows up: *You are subscribed to SAP Cloud ALM notifications.*

+   Back in alert inbox you can assign processor for an alert.

+   Save

+   e.
+Click on Expired Certificates

+   This alert is rated as *Ok*

+   >
+   > Alerts originating from *Health Monitoring* are based on the **rating of the related metric**.
+In the *Alert Details page* the metrics with their properties are displayed.
+   >

+   f.
+You may also send notification to email recipients after activation and adding at least one recipient in the configuration of a service.

+   g.
+Operations Flow and ServiceNow

-10. Customize thresholds
+12. Customize thresholds

+   a.
+Edit metric configuration

+   Set threshold for cloud services, either for all metrics of a cloud service in the clouser service overview or for specific metrics after selecting the correpoind service

+   With trehsold active you can override the metric rating reported by the service by creating custom rules.
+Seleect the metric you want to configure

 ## Summary